 "....God highly exalted Him, and bestowed upon Him the name above every name, so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, and that every tongue will confess Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:9-11)

 In our society today, we balk at the thought that anyone could possess us, or be our Lord.
 Freedom is valuable to us and we don't want to bow down to anyone or anything.
 Our desire is to be free and independent.

 Most don't mind so much calling Jesus Savior.
 But to call Him Lord is a bit much.
 They like being saved from sin, and love going to Heaven.
 But to have someone rule over them makes many people cringe.

 However, the Bible tells us that we don't choose to make Jesus Lord.
 He already is Lord.
 What we must do is recognize that fact and bow before Him in every area of our lives.
 Whether we do it today or not, all will one day be forced to bow before Him.
 When we give our lives to the Lord Jesus, it is not a matter of commitment to Him, but surrender.
 A person who is committed is in control.
 A person who is surrendered relinquishes control completely.

 Paul equates our confession of Jesus as Lord with salvation when he says in Romans 10:9,10 that:

 "if you confess with your mouth Jesus as Lord, and believe in your heart that God has raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."

 From these verses, it would appear that taking Jesus as Savior is indeed accepting His Lordship in our lives.
-Although the actual working our of that in our life, and learning to relinquish self to Him, could take a lifetime.
+Although the actual working out of that in our lives, and learning to relinquish self to Him, could take a lifetime.